 However, as Crete is really big, you will always be able to find a beach where you will be on your own, even in August!
 So just pack your bags and go – the best time to visit Crete is now.

 Never been to Greece before?
 You need to read my travel tips for first time visitors to Greece.
+And if you're thinking of traveling elsewhere in Europe, my guide to the best time to visit Europe will be a good read.

 Do you want my free travel guides to Greece?